 - name at birth

 - married name

 - informal name variation (people sometimes use different names)

 To find a person, you can click on NAMES>Surnames at the top of the screen to see a list of all surnames, arranged alphabetically.
 Find and click on the surname you want, and you will see a list of people with that surname; click on the Given Name of the person you want and you will be taken to the Personal Page (the page devoted to that person.
 This technique also works for married surnames and surnames changed legally.

 Often there are several people with the same or similar names.
 You might be able to distinguish between them from their dates of birth.
 Failing that, you would have to look at each of their pages in turn, and decide on the basis of other information – spouse, parents, siblings, place of birth, etc.

-She also appears under her married surname of "Williams".
+She also appears under her married surname and can be found by a search for "Williams".

 Often Macanese are only known by their nicknames.
-In the menu at the top of the page, click on NAMES>Nicknames>index of nicmnames to see a list of all nicknames.
+In the menu at the top of the page, click on NAMES>Nicknames> nicknames index to see a list of all nicknames.